-Save Hundreds On Home Appliances During Samsung's Memorial Day Sale
+Save Hundreds on Home Appliances During Samsung's Memorial Day Sale

+Samsung Memorial Day Appliance Sale: Save Hundreds on Refrigerators, Washer and Dryer Sets and More

-Memorial Day is around the corner and not only does it mark the unofficial start to summer, but it's also one of the best times of year to score amazing deals on appliances.
+Memorial Day is here and not only does it mark the unofficial start to summer, but it's also one of the best times of year to score amazing deals on appliances.
 You don’t have to wait until the holiday to score savings, especially with the Samsung Memorial Day Sale happening right now.
-If you're looking to snag a bargain on a new washer and dryer, refrigerator, or dishwasher, Samsung is slashing prices on its top-rated smart home appliances.
+If you want to snag a bargain on a new washer and dryer, refrigerator, or dishwasher, Samsung is slashing prices on its top-rated smart home appliances.

 Major appliances can be one of the most expensive purchases for your home, especially when you’re shopping for a top-end model.
 Now through June 7, Samsung is serving out the savings with incredible appliance deals that rival those typically found during Black Friday.